-Other hints, or the lack of them, suggest that initially Lehi kept his record neither on metallic plates nor on empty leaves (if any) of the brass plates.
+Other hints, or the lack of them, suggest that Lehi initially kept his. record neither on metallic plates nor on empty leaves (if any) of the brass plates.
 First, no reason appears for Lehi to carry engraving tools into the desert.
-It was only after he had left Jerusalem, in fact, that the Lord instructed him to seek custody of the brass plates (1 Ne.
-3:2-4).
-Furthermore, the only item that Nephi seems to have brought later to his father from Jerusalem, along with the brass plates, was the sword of Laban (2 Ne.
-5:14; Jacob 1:10).
+It was only after he had left Jerusalem, in fact, that the Lord instructed him to seek custody of the brass plates (see 1 Nephi 3:2-4).
+Furthermore, the only item that Nephi seems to have brought later to his father from Jerusalem, along with the brass plates, was the sword of Laban (see 2 Nephi 5:14; Jacob 1:10).
 No tools are mentioned.21 Finally, no account even hints that anyone in Lehi's family smelted ore either for plates or for tools while living in the desert.
-On the contrary, they avoided kindling fires even for cooking (1 Ne.
-17:2, 12).
-To be sure, Nephi possessed the skill to refine ore for metal plates, since after crossing the desert he crafted metal tools for constructing his ship (17:16).22 These observations, then, when coupled with Jacob's note about nonmetallic writing substances, lead one to postulate that records kept in the desert were written on something other than metal, although we cannot be certain of the material.23
+On the contrary, they avoided kindling fires even for cooking (see 1 Nephi 17:2, 12).
+To be sure, Nephi possessed the skill to refine ore for metal plates, since after crossing the desert he crafted metal tools for constructing his ship (see 1 Nephi 17:16).22 These observations, then, when coupled with Jacob's note about nonmetallic writing substances, lead one to postulate that records kept in the desert were written on something other than metal, although we cannot be certain of the material.23

 What can we distill from our discussion thus far?
-In the first place, Lehi's record both served as a source for each of Nephi's accounts, those on the large and small plates, and specifically underlay most of the opening of 1 Nephi, a text from the small plates.
+In the first place, Lehi's record both served as a source for Nephi's two accounts, those on the large and small plates, and specifically underlies most of the opening of 1 Nephi, a text from the small plates.
 Second, Lehi's record was essentially complete by the time he and his family reached the land of promise, since Nephi employed it as a source for his annals on the large plates soon after arriving.
 Third, we surmise that Lehi initially wrote his narrative on a substance less durable than metal, and that it was Nephi who first inscribed it on metallic leaves when he recopied it onto his large plates.